 Many allergy sufferers have been advised to minimize carpeting in the home.
 While it's true that hardwood floors and a smattering of area rugs can minimize the amount of dust that can accumulate unseen for a time, you don't have to feel guilty if you or your family members suffer from allergies and you still have carpeting.
 In fact, an interesting perspective is that carpeting actually helps to clear the air by trapping household allergens within its fibers; instead of dust circulating and getting stirred up easily like with hard flooring, the particles are stuck in the carpet waiting to be vacuumed up.

 Obviously, this perspective requires diligent, regular, and thorough vacuuming.
 Dust can accumulate at a rate of six milligrams per square meter per day.
-The Association of Home Appliance Manufacturers, or (AHAM), recommends that regular homeowners adhere to the following vacuuming schedule:
+The Association of Home Appliance Manufacturers, or (AHAM), recommends that homeowners adhere to the following vacuuming schedule:

 - Vacuum carpet and rugs at least once a week.